MSajidAli-byte/foodzone/README.md

 ---

 ## 📄 License
 MIT © [M. Sajid ALi](https://github.com/MSajidAli-byte/)

 ---

 > **No hosting fees required** – everything runs locally or can be containerized with Docker in minutes.

+---

+This revised README now includes a section for viewing the documentation using MkDocs, making it easier for users to access and understand how to view the project's documentation.
+If you have any further modifications or additional sections you'd like to add, feel free to let me know!